victorjoh/valid-draughts-moves/README.md

 5. Press Finish
 6. Press Apply and Close

-If you want to run the tests with Java 17 without changing any environment variables, you can do it like this:
+As a sidenote, if you want to run the tests with Java 17 in the terminal without changing any environment variables, you can do it like this:

 ```
 ./gradlew test -Dorg.gradle.java.home=/usr/lib/jvm/java-17-openjdk-amd64